-Caramelize the dates first: in a small saucepan, cook dates in a little boiling water for 5 minutes, until they're soft and all the water is evaporated.
+Put the dates with a little bit of water into a small saucepan.
+Bring to a boil and let the sates cook until they're soft and all the water is evaporated, about 5 minutes.
 The dates should be really sticky, starting to form a paste.

-Put all the ingredients into the food processor - the dates, almond butter, cacao powder, cacao butter (or coconut oil), and fine sea salt, and process it until a sticky smooth paste forms.
+Put all the ingredients into a food processor - the dates, almond butter, cacao powder, cacao butter (or coconut oil), and fine sea salt - and process everything into a smooth paste.
 It will take a couple of minutes.

-Line an 8" x 8" (20 cm x 20 cm) baking dish with wax paper and scoop in fudge mixture.
+Line an 8" x 8" (20 cm x 20 cm) baking dish with parchment paper and scoop in the fudge mixture.
 Smooth it out.
 Freeze until set - about 15-30 minutes.
 Cut into 16 small pieces.